-- Bike and Motorcycle Accidents: Bicyclists and motorcycle riders are more likely to be killed during vehicle accidents because they don’t have the protection that motorists due.
-Many times, bicyclists and motorcycle riders have been killed due to driver negligence.
+- Bike and Motorcycle Accidents: Bicyclists and motorcycle riders are more likely to be killed in accidents because they don’t have the protection that other motorists do.
+Sadly, many bicyclists and motorcyclists have been killed by negligent drivers.

 Tips to Help You Choose the Right Lawyer

 It is important to choose a wrongful death lawyer who has experience handling these particular cases.
 Some steps to follow that will help you choose the right lawyer, include:

 Research the Firm’s Reputation